-500 Graduate Colloquium (1, Max 4, FaSp)

-Topics of current research interest in physics and astronomy.
-Lectures directed to physics graduate students by faculty of the department and by outside speakers.
+500 Graduate Colloquium (1, Max 4, FaSp) Topics of current research interest in physics and astronomy.
+Lectures directed to physics graduate students by faculty of the departgraduate students by faculty of the depart ment and by outside speakers.
 Graded CR/NC.